Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-12-Prediction-of-Return.md

 Encounter noisy features, truncation and imputation are worth considering.
 Note that there are several options for imputation, such as 'median', 'most_frequent', 'constant' 'mean'...

 ###  Define Methods and Wrap them
-Scrutinize date features, when there is missing, mark them as a new category.
-Find out potential reason why there is outlier or mistake.
+Scrutinize date features, where there is missing, mark them as a new category.
+Find out potential reason why outlier or mistake exist.
 Valuable information could hide inside.
 Otherwise, consider to remove outliers.
 As for categorical features, grouping and correcting potential misspelling is neccessary.
-Add counting result as frequency is another good move.
+Adding counting result as frequency is another good move.
 Let's move to numerical feature.
-Truncate it or not, which could be indexed by our parameters above, deserve examination.
+Truncating it or not, which could be indexed by our parameters above, deserves examination.

 ## EDA and Data Preparation
 ### Load Data and Take a First Glance